morrownr/88x2bu/README.md

 A file called `88x2bu.conf` will be installed in `/etc/modeprob.d` by default.

-Location: `/etc/modprobe.d/88x2bu.conf`
+`/etc/modprobe.d/88x2bu.conf`

 This file will be read and applied to the driver on each system boot.

-To edit the driver options file:

-From the driver directory, run the `edit-options.sh` script:
+To edit the driver options file, run the `edit-options.sh` script.
 ```bash
 $ sudo ./edit-options.sh
 ```
-The driver options are as follows:
+The driver options are as follows

  -----

- Log level options: ( rtw_drv_log_level )
+ Log level options ( rtw_drv_log_level )
 ```
  0 = NONE (default)
  1 = ALWAYS